 Other projects

-“I know that I know nothing…” — But this hasn’t stopped philosophers from writing millions of pages since the seminal days of Socrates.
+“I know that I know nothing…” — But this has never stopped philosophers before.
 Remaining true to this time-honored tradition, I have worked on several projects outside of my AOS.

 “Public Servants” (Journal of Moral Philosophy) — Mario Iván Juárez García and I propose a constitutional change to our democratic system that aims to mitigate principal-agent problems by tying the compensation of public officials to a democratically chosen metric of performance.